gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ~~~~~~~~~~~
 {: #DTLSCiphertext-header-struct title="DTLS unified_hdr" artwork-align="center"}

+The recommended DTLSCiphertext configuration uses a 16-bit sequence
+number (S=1), no length field (L=0), and no Connection ID (C=0).
+This
+results in a 3-byte unified_hdr (1 byte fixed header plus 2 bytes
+sequence number) and consequently 1 byte of Pre-Padding (P=1) to
+achieve 32-bit alignment of the encrypted_record.
+The length field is
+unnecessary because the DTLS chunk's Chunk Length field already
+provides framing.
+The Connection ID MUST NOT be used as specified in
-Examples of preferred DTLSCiphertext are shown in {{DTLSCiphertext-recommended}}.
+{{DTLS-engines}}.
+Examples of preferred DTLSCiphertext are shown in
+{{DTLSCiphertext-recommended}}.

 ~~~~~~~~~~~ aasvg